ta6hbe/beerbase/README.md

-These fields combined can be used to filter data by datasource type and id and make sure we match incoming records to existing ones, if they are from the same Datasource, they contain the same external id (the sourcess identifier) and the same data soure.
+These fields combined can be used to filter data by datasource type and id and make sure we match incoming records to existing ones, if they are from the same Datasource, they contain the same external id (the source's identifier), and the same data source.
 In case of URLs it is the url, in case of a file, the {@code CanonicalFileName}.

 **This has 3 advantages:**